Tencent/ncnn/docs/how-to-use-and-FAQ/FAQ-ncnn-produce-wrong-result.md

 If your caffemodel is trained using c++ caffe and opencv, then the input image should be BGR order.

-If your model is trained using matlab caffe or mxnet or tensorflow, the input image would probably be RGB order.
+If your model is trained using matlab caffe or pytorch or mxnet or tensorflow, the input image would probably be RGB order.

 The channel order can be changed on-the-fly through proper pixel type enum
 ```